Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

  - Reaction - Send and receive meeting reactions in calls and Teams meetings.
  - Soft Mute - Mute a specific participant or all participants in the call.
  - Teams Meeting Audio Conferencing - Retrieve the pstn dial in details of a Teams Meeting.
+ - ACS support to call Teams voice applications such as an Auto Attendant or Call Queue.
  - Join Teams Meeting with MeetingId and Passcode.

 ### Fixes